Jetta (car brand)

-Jetta is a Chinese car marque created by Volkswagen Group with its joint venture partner FAW Group in 2019.
+Jetta is a car brand created by the Volkswagen Group with its joint venture partner FAW Group in 2019.
 The Volkswagen Jetta is a popular car in China, and the model forms the basis of the new company, with two additional SUV models joining the range.

 The Jetta cars are built in Chengdu at an FAW-Volkswagen joint venture plant.

 History

-At the time when the Jetta brand was introduced, Harald Müller was the company president.
+At the time, when the Jetta brand was introduced, Harald Müller was the company president.

-In May 2020, Harald Müller revealed in interviews that there's been interest in the marque brand from outside China.
+In May 2020, Harald Müller revealed in interviews that there's been interest in the brand from outside China.
 In August 2020, there are plans to potentially export Jetta-branded vehicles outside China, but the company has not disclosed which target markets they want to aim at.